Aeternalis-Ingenium/GGEA/README.md

     ```

-#### The next steps are neccessary on the first start of the docker:
+#### The next steps are necessary on the first start of the docker:

 When first starting the docker, you will get a error message similar to this: